-The Global Mercy™ Returns to Sierra Leone for a Second Field Service
+The Global Mercy™ is in Sierra Leone for a Second Field Service

 In August, the world’s largest civilian hospital ship, the Global Mercy™, was welcomed back to Freetown in a partnership between international charity Mercy Ships and the Ministry of Health.
 In this field service, Mercy Ships will continue to provide long-awaited, often lifesaving surgical care as well as educational opportunities for the nation’s healthcare professionals.
 The NGO will serve the residents of this beautiful country until the second quarter of 2025.
 Stay tuned!